 People of all levels of fitness are welcome.

-Xing Yi Quan: (Hsing I Chuan) is one of the traditional internal martial arts of China.
-It shares many principles and benefits with Tai Ji Quan (Tai Chi Chuan) and is an excellent introduction to “internal”-style movement, expressing power, and full body health.
-This class introduces the “Five Elements” of Xing Yi Quan, a series of five easy to learn basic movements that provide the foundation of this style.
+Xing Yi Quan (Hsing I Chuan) is one of the traditional internal martial arts of China.
+It shares many principles and benefits with Tai Ji Quan (Tai Chi Chuan) and is an excellent introduction to "internal" - style movement, expressing power, and full body health.
+This class introduces the "Five Elements" of Xing Yi Quan, a series of five easy to learn basic movements that provide the foundation of this style.
 Each class will include basic warm ups and forms practice as well as partner work and applications.
 All contact will be done in a safe and consenting manner.
-This class is co-taught by Rob and Aaron and is visible on Rob's schedule.
+This class is co-taught by Rob an aaron and is visible on Rob's schedule: Monday nights 6:30pm